 The Miles Electric Skateboard was great when it was first released, hoewever, since then there have been a huge amount of eboards that send the Miles into the dust.
 In particular, you should look at the Eway Wave and the enSkate R3 Mini.
-Both are much better electric skateboards for
+Both are much better electric skateboards for a similar price.

 About Miles Board

 Miles Board are an American owned, and Chinese manufactured electric skateboard company.

 This isn’t abnormal.
 A lot of the major brands have their products produced in China.

 But I am skeptical about the quality of components that Miles use because after a year of use, the battery is completely dead and can no longer pull me up any sort of incline.

 My love for this eboard has dwindled over time and now doesn’t even make the list of my favourite best electric skateboards.

 Who Is This Electric Skateboard For?

 The Miles Boards are small electric skateboards that are good for getting from A to B so long as you don’t have too many hills to climb.

 Also, don’t expect this board to last longer than a year.
 I gave my Miles Dual to a friend who rode it every day and the battery completely died in just under a year of use.